Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Deployment

-\textbf{Role of facilitator}: Though user-guided exploration remains the goal, the tool's sessions quickly adopted the En-ROADS approach where workshops or presentations using the software feature a ``facilitator'' who first introduces the motivations and science behind the tool, offering an invitation on behalf of the tool for policy makers to engage with the results through their own inquiry (Jones et al., 2022).
-As discussed below, continued use of this precedent from the prior literature in the future may offer an ``ice-breaking'' for the interactive science product to enter into productive collaborative discussion.
+We quickly adopted an approach similar to that recommended by En-ROADS {[}39{]} where workshops or presentations using the software feature a ``facilitator'' who first introduces the motivations and science behind the tool.
+Offering ``permission to play'' {[}81{]}, we used this opportunity to provide an invitation for policy makers to engage with the results through their own inquiry.

-\textbf{Non-linearity}: While this interactive tool appears to successfully execute the design's intended primary loop where the simulation software sparks conversations about incremental edits that drive forward the larger secondary loop of comparing different policy scenarios, this hidden tutorial may also unexpectedly repeat (Brown, n.d.).
-Though designers imagine a progression from overview to details tab as users become more experienced, the tool's current structure instead may appear to encourage a cycle: